 Chula Makes World's Top 50 Universities for "Sustainable University" in THE Impact Rankings 2024, and No. 1 in Thailand for Industry, Innovation and Infrastructure

-The THE Impact Rankings 2024 evaluate universities' contributions in research, management, academic services, and teaching that align with the United Nations' Sustainable Development Goals.
-This year, Chulalongkorn University was ranked in the top 50 out of 2,152 higher education institutions from 125 countries worldwide.
-Additionally, Chula is ranked No. 1 in Thailand in SDG 9 Industry, Innovation, and Infrastructure.
+The 2024 THE Impact Rankings assess universities' roles in research, management, academic services, and teaching related to the United Nations' Sustainable Development Goals (SDGs).
+In this year's evaluation, Chulalongkorn University secured a place in the top 50 out of 2,152 institutions from 125 countries globally and achieved the top ranking in Thailand for SDG 9: Industry, Innovation, and Infrastructure.

 The achievement reflects that Chulalongkorn University prioritizes the SDGs Impact by consistently focusing on innovation for sustainable development and society.